-Director Seyi Peter-Thomas grew up in London before moving stateside to Washington, D.C.
-He attended the prestigious Duke Ellington School of Arts, where his passion for filmmaking led him to NYU’s Tisch School of the Arts.
-There, his sense for comedic timing and vivid cinematography began to emerge.
+Director Seyi Peter-Thomas grew up in London before moving stateside to Washington, D.C., where he attended the prestigious Duke Ellington School of Arts.
+His early passion for filmmaking led him to NYU’s Tisch School of the Arts.
+There, his sense for striking visual storytelling and strong characterizations began to emerge.
 “I am really fascinated by visual storytelling with a comedic edge,” Seyi says.
-“I think of each piece of work as its own small film.
-The challenge is to create a world that is familiar to the viewer, but somehow different and compelling.”
+“I think of each piece of work as its own small film.”